Politically exposed person: Singapore

 Under Singapore's Monetary Authority of Singapore (MAS) Notice 626 - Prevention of Money Laundering and Countering the Financing of terrorism (Banks), PEPs are persons, either domestic or foreign, who are entrusted with prominent public functions.
 Prominent public functions includes the roles held by a head of state, a head of government, government ministers, senior civil or public servants, senior judicial or military officials, senior executives of state-owned corporations, senior political party officials, members of the legislature and senior management of international organisations.
 Relatives or close associates ("RCAs") to PEPs are also categorised as PEPs.

 MAS requires financial institutions to apply enhanced customer due diligence on customers that are identified to be PEPs.

 South Africa

 In South Africa, the Financial Intelligence Centre amended the Financial Intelligence Centre Act to refer to Politically Influential Persons (PIP) instead of PEP.
 This was done in order to include private sector officials who have business dealings with public sector officials and elected officials in the public services procurement deals.

-In 2019, South Africa defined Politically Exposed Persons or Domestic Prominent Influential Persons to include immediate family members.
+Spain

+In Spain, politically exposed persons are generally referred to in legislation as personas con responsabilidad pública (PRPs).
+Article 14 of Law 10/2010 covers persons who perform or have performed prominent public functions.

+The Spanish framework includes senior national and regional officeholders, senior judicial, prosecutorial, military and diplomatic positions, members of the management or supervisory bodies of state-owned enterprises, and senior leadership positions in political parties, trade unions and business organisations.
+At local level, it includes mayors, councillors and equivalent senior officials in provincial capitals, capitals of autonomous communities and local entities with more than 50,000 inhabitants.

+Specified family members and close associates are also subject to the enhanced due-diligence measures applicable to PRPs.
+After a person leaves the relevant public function, these measures continue for two years; after that period, obliged entities must apply measures according to any residual risk associated with the person's former position.